 If you have an ArcGIS Enterprise (or ArcGIS Server basic) license, you can create enterprise geodatabases.
 To interact with enterprise geodatabases in desktop ArcGIS apps such as ArcGIS Pro, you need a Standard or Advanced license for the desktop product.

 ArcGIS Server sites and enterprise geodatabases

 Register your enterprise geodatabase with the ArcGIS Server sites to which you want to publish.

-To publish map services and feature services (map image layers and feature layers) that reference feature classes and tables in an enterprise geodatabase, add the feature classes and tables from the registered database to maps in ArcGIS Pro or ArcMap, configure the data in the map to look and behave as you require, and publish the data to a federated or stand-alone ArcGIS GIS Server site.
+To publish map services and feature services (map image layers and feature layers) that reference feature classes and tables in an enterprise geodatabase, add the feature classes and tables from the registered database to maps in ArcGIS Pro, configure the data in the map to look and behave as you require, and publish the data to a federated or stand-alone ArcGIS GIS Server site.

 For information on publishing an image service (imagery layer) from raster datasets or mosaic datasets in an enterprise geodatabase to a federated or stand-alone ArcGIS Image Server site, see Share a web imagery layer or Publishing raster data as an image service.

 If you need to share content that meets OGC standards, publish WCS, WFS, WMS, WMTS, and WPS services.